naylom/EncoderQualityCheck/README.md

 NB Memory is a scarce resource on an Arduino hence the log is limited - currently 475 entries.

 This code is free to use / copy.
 No warranty implied and used at your own risk.

+NB You only need the EncoderQualityCheck.ino file - others are in development and may not compile.